linguisticmind/search-in-subs/README.md

               See -f, --edl-save-files-relative for information  on  usage  of
               <path> and <name> values.

+       --edl-no-save-files
+              Do  not  save  EDL  files, but generate temporary files instead.
+              This is the default.

+              This option disables -f, --edl-save-files-relative / -F,  --edl- save-files-absolute.

        -d, --edl-save-mkdir
               Create  the  EDL save directory (the <path> value of --edl-save- files-* options) if it does not exist.